\n

 Can international students attend?

 Yes.
-ATP CTP is avocational training, and international students can attend on a B1/B2 Visa, Esta Waiver and possibly a current F-1 or M-1 Visa (must verify this through your current DSO).
+ATP CTP is avocational training, and international students can attend on a B1/B2 Visa (see our SEVP-approved program), Esta Waiver and possibly a current F-1 or M-1 Visa (must verify this through your current DSO).
 Students must receive TSA eligibility approval before taking the course.

 What makes Level D simulators different?